yogthos/cheatsheets/ffmpeg.md

     find . -type f -name "*.m4a" -exec bash -c 'ffmpeg -i "$1" "${1/m4a/mp3}"' -- {} \;

+specify the Width To Retain the Aspect Ratio

+    ffmpeg -i input.mp4 -vf scale=320:-1 output.mp4

+The resulting video will have a resolution of 320x180.
+This is because 1920 / 320 = 6.
+Thus, the height is scaled to 1080 / 6 = 180 pixels.

+specify the Height To Retain the Aspect Ratio

+    ffmpeg -i input.mp4 -vf scale=-1:720 output.mp4

+figuring out video resolution

+    ffprobe -v error -select_streams v:0 -show_entries stream=width,height -of csv=s=x:p=0 input.mp4

+resize without quality loss

+    ffmpeg -i input.mp4 -vf scale=1280:720 -preset slow -crf 18 output.mp4

+The input video’s width and height are denoted by iw and ih respectively, to scale the video’s width two times (2x):

+    ffmpeg -i input.mp4 -vf scale=iw*2:ih output.mp4

+to divide either the height or width by a number, the syntax changes a little as the scale=iw/2:ih/2 argument need to be enclosed within double quotes:

+    ffmpeg -i input.mp4 -vf "scale=iw/2:ih/2" output.mp4

+prevent upscaling

+    ffmpeg -i input.mp4 -vf "scale='min(320,iw)':'min(240,ih)'" output.mp4

+in the command line above, the minimum width/height to perform scaling is set to 320 and 240 pixels respectively.
+This is a very simple way to guard against poor quality scaling.

 ## Converting Audio into Different Formats / Sample Rates
 Minimal example: transcode from MP3 to WMA:<br>